House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you know Chemical Guys from their superior-quality buffing and waxing kits, you won’t be surprised to see them at #1.
 It’s hard to beat the plush, abrasion-free, hyper-absorbent Woolly Mammoth Microfiber Dryer Towel.

-Our tests found it to be versatile, low-maintenance, and just plain fun to use.
-If you’ve only ever used the traditional chamois for drying your car, you’ll be shocked at how much the Woolly Mammoth is able to absorb – we dumped it in a full bucket on a lark, and found the surface of the water quite a bit lower when we checked back.
+Our tests found it versatile, low-maintenance, and fun to use.
+If you’ve only ever used the traditional chamois for drying your car, you’ll be shocked at how much the Woolly Mammoth can absorb – we dumped it in a full bucket and found the water’s surface quite a bit lower when we checked back.

-The only problem we have with the Woolly Mammoth is that we wish it was bigger.
-It’s also a good idea to wash it before you use it, to cut down on lint.
+The only problem with the Woolly Mammoth is its small size.
+It’s also a good idea to wash it before you use it to cut down on lint.
 Overall, we think this is the best car drying towel on the market this year.

 Pros